dvtng/react-loading-skeleton/README.md

 ### Custom Wrapper

-Wrapping a skeleton in a container is simple:
+There are two ways to wrap a skeleton in a container:

 ```tsx
 function Box({ children }: PropsWithChildren<unknown>) {